Geography Playlist

 Products of Volcanic Eruption

-Volcanic eruptions release gases, fragmented materials (pyroclasts), and molten lava.
-The type of eruption depends on the opening (fissure or central vent) and the viscosity of the magma.
+Volcanic eruptions release gases, fragmented materials ( pyroclasts ), and molten lava.
+The violence of the eruption depends on the opening (fissure or central vent) and the viscosity of the magma (determined by its silica content).

-Volcanic eruptions release gases, fragmented materials (pyroclasts), and molten lava.
-The type of eruption depends on the opening (fissure or central vent) and the viscosity of the magma.
+Volcanic eruptions release gases, fragmented materials ( pyroclasts ), and molten lava.
+The violence of the eruption depends on the opening (fissure or central vent) and the viscosity of the magma (determined by its silica content).

 Products of Volcanic Eruption